Leonardo-Boss/suckless-site/st.suckless.org/patches/configwordbreak.md

 Description
 -----------

-This is a patch to allow configuring which characters are used as word boundaries for double click selection (instead of just ' ').
+This is a patch allowing to configure which characters are used as word boundaries for double click selections (instead of just ' ').
 This feature is already implemented in all versions later than 0.5.

 Usage
 -----

-example config.h
+config.h example:

 	#define WORD_BREAK " ()<>[]\""